 You can walk a long way on this delightfully sandy beach and really get away from everyone if you so wish.
 Or you can just pop down to the promenade and still breath in that wonderful fresh sea air - one of the many Norfolk beaches of choice.

-The beaches on this side of the Norfolk coast seem to vary hugely from the ones on the North Norfolk coast, and the same can also be said for the ones on the West coast of Norfolk too.
+The beaches on this side of the Norfolk coast vary hugely from the ones on the North Norfolk coast, and the same can also be said for the ones on the West coast of Norfolk too.

 Mundesley is one of the natural stops along the Norfolk Coast Path.
 It's about 8 miles from Cromer, so can easily be done in one day, but you can also walk from here all the way to Sea Palling on the beach, depending on tide times.
 You can see all the incredible scenery and wildlife I experienced in my Norfolk Coast Blog which I noted as I walked this trail.